Top Travel Tips on how to Transition From Travelling as a Couple to Travel as a New Family.

 If you’re thinking of embarking on a big adventure with your newborn, perhaps you might like to try out a small road trip as a pseudo trial run.
 Have a go at packing, using all the equipment you may need to juggle on your big trip and do up a small itinerary so you can get a feel for how much longer it takes to do something.
 That way you can also gauge of how your child will cope with a strange environment and how a break in routine may affect the holiday.

 If you are all creatures of routine, understanding time zones and planning sleep times will be crucial in getting your holiday off to a good start.
-Jet lag can take days to regulate, by which time it may be time for you to head home!
+Baby jet lag can take days to regulate, by which time it may be time for you to head home!
 It would be wise to plan out the sleep and nap times and select suitable travel times to coincide with your baby’s sleep time if possible.

 The first family holiday with a newborn is always the hardest as you are charting unfamiliar territory.
 But armed with good planning and a positive attitude, it will be one of the most beautiful new family journeys you will make.
 Create and cherish the memories and may you have the best first holiday with your kid/s!